-- Shut down the communication server (see "Shut-down Mode", page 203) and disconnect it from the power supply. - 2.
-Remove the housing cover. - 3.
-Remove the fastening screw from the DSP module slot. - Instead of the fastening screw, screw in the spacer sleeve enclosed with the module. - 5.
-Place the module on the DSP slot (or onto a module already fitted in that slot) and press down evenly on both connectors as far as the stop. - 6.
-Secure the module with the fastening screw. - 7.
-Fit the housing cover. - 8.
-Reconnect the communication server to the power supply.
+- 6. Place the module on the DSP slot (or onto a module already fitted in that slot) and press down evenly on both connectors as far as the stop. - 7.
+Secure the module with the fastening screw. - 8.
+Fit the housing cover. - Reconnect the communication server to the power supply.

-4. 5.
-4 Component mounting rules
+4.5.4 Component mounting rules